 Smart homes and automation technology are the trends right now because of the convenience, security, efficiency, and accessibility they offer homeowners.
-One smart device that you can integrate into your smart home is smart bulbs, which are internet-capable LED lights that you can control remotely.
-But are claims of smart lights being energy-efficient also true?
+One smart device you can integrate into your home is smart bulbs, internet-capable LED lights that you can control remotely.
+But are claims of them being energy-efficient also true?

 Smart bulbs contain LED lights which are more energy-efficient than the usual incandescent bulbs.
-Smart bulbs also offer increased energy and cost savings over LED lights because you can set them up to turn off when you are not around automatically.
+They also offer increased energy and cost savings over LED lights because you can set them up to turn off automatically when you are not around.

 In this article, you will learn more about smart bulbs, including how they work.
-You will also learn about the benefits of using them in your home, including security, convenience, and, of course, energy- and cost-efficiency.
+You will also learn about the benefits of using them in your home, including security, convenience, energy- and cost-efficiency.

 What are smart bulbs?

-Smart bulbs are LED (light-emitting diode) lighting fixtures that you can connect to the internet and control wirelessly.
+Smart bulbs are LED (light-emitting diode) lighting fixtures you can connect to the internet and control wirelessly.
 That means you no longer have to get to the switch to turn these lights on or off.
-In fact, you don’t even have to be physically at home to light up your house.
+You don’t have to be physically home to light up your house.
 You can do it using your smartphone or mobile device.
-You can also set a schedule for your smart bulbs, so they automatically turn on at night and turn off in the morning.
+You can also automatically schedule your smart bulbs to turn on at night and off in the morning.

-For some smart bulbs, you can also control their brightness.
-You can dim them when you are watching a movie on your smart TV without having to get up from the couch.
+For some, you can also control their brightness.
+You can dim them while watching a movie on your smart TV without getting up from the couch.